Flory–Fox equation: Alternative equations

 was proposed by Fox and Loshaek, and has been applied to polystyrene, polymethylmethacrylate, and polyisobutylene, among others.

-However, it is important to note that despite the dependence of T_{g} on molecular weight that the Flory-Fox and related equations describe, molecular weight is not necessarily a practical design parameter for controlling T_{g} because the range over which it can be changed without altering the physical properties of the polymer due to molecular weight change is small.
+Despite the dependence of T_{g} on molecular weight that the Flory-Fox and related equations describe, molecular weight is not necessarily a practical design parameter for controlling T_{g} because the range over which it can be changed without altering the physical properties of the polymer due to molecular weight change is small.